qbicsoftware/research-data-management/docs/experiment/experiment_creation.md

     Should you not see the add button, ensure that you have been granted the "write" or "admin" project role by the project owner/admin!

-Once clicked the add experimental group dialog will appear, in which one or more groups can be defined via a selection of the previously defined experimental variable and linked to your experiment.
+Once clicked, the add experimental group dialog will appear, in which one or more groups can be defined via a selection of the previously defined experimental variable and linked to your experiment.
 ![add_experimental_variable](images/add_experimental_groups.png)

 Defined groups can also be deleted easily via a click on the cross icon next to the group